Matt Gerner Faculty Photo

 For all of these assignments, clear learning objectives are stated for the students on the schedule and students have a clear understanding of what their responsibilities and objectives are for the day.

 Because of the BC work that students complete, Gerner knows where the students succeeded and where they struggled.
 When students get to class Gerner then reinforces the material that students need assistance with and does not need to cover material where students show a proficiency.
-In class activities include:
+In-class activities include:

-• In class quizzes over the reading material.
+• In-class quizzes over the reading material.
 Gerner utilizes a student response system to get real-time feedback on what students know and do not know.
 The quizzes are timed so students who did not complete the reading, watch the videos, or do the BC assignment will likely not have time to look up the correct answer to the questions.
 This give incentive to students to do the work ahead of time or quickly fall behind.
 These quizzes are worth a significant amount of their grade, which adds further incentive for completing the work ahead of time.

 • Harder practice problems and content is worked through together to help students with comprehension.